 The Cisco IEM allows real-time monitoring, live viewing of remote screen content, notification of events, and other management and monitoring capabilities.
 It is also responsible for operations and maintenance.
-It manages by groups, provides intelligent workflow and scheduling, and supports integration with third-party applications.
+The IEM manages by groups, provides intelligent workflow and scheduling, and supports integration with third-party applications.

 With the Cisco IEM, an administrator can perform the following functions.

-• Configuration: The Cisco IEM allows the administrator to configure the Cisco IEC 4600 Series devices, including their startup URL, network settings, and peripherals.
+Configuration: The Cisco IEM allows the administrator to configure the Cisco IEC devices, including their startup URL, network settings, and peripherals.

-• Logs: The Cisco IEM can be set up to log the traffic from the Cisco IEC 4600 Series devices, making it easy for administrators to analyze the data.
+● Logs: The Cisco IEM can be set up to log the traffic from the Cisco IEC devices, making it easy for administrators to analyze the data.

-• Upgrades: Cisco IEC 4600 Series client software may be remotely upgraded by an administrator, using the Cisco IEM and its grouping capabilities.
+● Upgrades: Cisco IEC software may be remotely upgraded by an administrator, using the Cisco IEM and its grouping capabilities.

-The Cisco Interactive Services Solution is unique in the marketplace by bringing together web-based content and applications for interactions, video collaboration capabilities, and easy-to-use remote management capabilities.
+The Cisco Interactive Experience Platform is unique in the marketplace by bringing together web-based content and applications for interactions, video collaboration capabilities, and easy-to-use remote management capabilities.
 The ability to handle and integrate data, web, voice, and video content through multiple endpoints helps businesses engage their customers in a new way, delivering an improved experience and ultimately increasing revenue.
-The Cisco Interactive Services Solution is the most compelling platform to effectively reach customers, travelers, partners, and employees with important information, news, training, promotions, events, and interactive services.
+The Cisco Interactive Experience Platform is the most compelling platform to effectively reach customers, travelers, partners, and employees with important information, news, training, promotions, events, and interactive services.

 The solution provides the following benefits.

-• Interactive services: Customers search for information or make inquiries.
-For travelers, the solution can provide interactive trip planners, service advisories, and translations for international travelers and multilanguage communities.
-Retail customers can interact with store maps, product demonstrations, and virtual store assistants; watch customer testimonials; print promotions and coupons; and order products or services.
-Bank customers can perform transactions, access online banking, and calculate investment, credit, mortgage interest, or payments.
+● Interactive services: Customers search for information or make inquiries.
+For travelers, the solution can provide interactive trip planners, directions, service advisories, local information, and translations for international travelers and multilanguage communities.
+Retail customers can interact with store maps, product demonstrations, and virtual store assistants; watch customer testimonials; print promotions and coupons or scan a QR code and them mobile; and order products or services.
+Bank customers can perform transactions, access online banking, speak to a financial specialist, and calculate investment, credit, mortgage interest, or payments.

-• Advertising: The solution supports the delivery of digital coupons and promotions, and more effective cross- selling and up-selling opportunities by delivering content that is real-time and context based.
+● Advertising: The solution supports the delivery of digital coupons and promotions, and more effective cross- selling and up-selling opportunities by delivering content that is real-time, context based, and mobile ready.